jexxa-projects/Jexxa/tutorials/BookStore/README.md

 package **jexxa-test**.
 It automatically provides stubs so that you do not need any mock framework.
 Main advantages are:

 *   You can focus on domain logic within your tests.
-*   You don't need to use mocks which can lead to validating execution steps within the domain core instead of validating the use cases
+*   You don't need to use mocks which can lead to validating execution steps within the domain core instead of validating the domain specific use cases
-*   Your tests are much easier to read.
+*   Your tests are much easier to read and can teach new developers the use cases of your domain.
-*   You can write your tests first without considering the implementation.
+*   You can write your tests first without considering the infrastructure first.

 First, add the following dependency to your tests.